 You find yourself not wanting to pick up your sister’s newborn for fear of unraveling the tightly knit cocoon of protection you have to sought to build around yourself.
 Because you are told not being happy for them and making a huge deal of it is selfish.
 After all, it’s not their fault you are defective, right?
 Thus begins the cycle of guilt; where you are jealous and hurting which then leads to feelings of remorse that you are a horrible selfish person for not experiencing anything but joy for them.

 Many couples with infertility suffer multiple losses to pile onto the heartache of no baby in their arms.
 When you finally see those two pink lines you cry with joy that this hellish journey is over.
-No more fertility drugs, using ovulation tests and timing intercourse.
-No more IVF, stabbing yourself with needles and acting like a homicidal banshee from the drugs.
 But that joy soon turns to anguish and your dream is crushed.
 Again.
 You are back on the hamster wheel that is long-term trying to conceive.

 For someone who has never dealt with infertility, you have no idea what power your words have.
 While well meaning, telling your friend to “just stop trying and it will happen”, “maybe the universe is telling you that you aren’t meant to have kids” and “relax and it will happen” are not at all helpful.

 Her emotions aren’t selfish, because this isn’t deliberate.
 She doesn’t mean to spoil your announcement or ruin your girly day out.
-Instead hug her, empathise with her situation and don’t offer cliches.
-Offer her unconditional love and let her know you are there for her.
-That’s all she wants from you.”
+Instead hug her, empathise with her situation and don’t offer clichés.

 – this post was written by a BH forum member.
-Thank-you and all the best xx
+Thank you and all the best x